Rockets vs Raptors Prediction — AI Finds CAN'T MISS NBA Lines & Props (Oct 29)

 Houston vs Toronto Prop Picks (AI)

-AI algorithm Remi is pouring through tons of stats on each line.
-In fact, anytime the Rockets and Raptors play there’s always several intriguing observations to key in on.
-Not to mention games played at Scotiabank Arena in Oct rarely follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of datapoints on each line.
+In fact, anytime the Rockets and Raptors play there’s always several intriguing angles to key in on.
+Not to mention games played at Scotiabank Arena in Oct almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: A. Sengun over 29.5 PTS+REB.